C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ SelectDynamic projects each element of a sequence into a new form.
 You can use a dynamic string expression to select a specific column.

-In this example, we will dynamically select some customer properties, and returns a list.
+In this example, we will dynamically select some product properties, and returns an anonymous list.

 LINQ SelectManyDynamic Method